School of Education & Human Development Strategic Plan 2020-25

-Our mission is bound by our commitment to students, faculty, staff, and external stakeholders as we take on challenges in all our affiliated fields of education, health, and kinesiology:
+Our mission is bound by our commitment to students, faculty, staff, and external stakeholders as we take on challenges in all our affiliated fields of education, sport management, and kinesiology:

 - For our students, our mission is to ensure that learning experiences transform and prepare them for the challenges of tomorrow through meaningful learning experiences in and outside the classroom, student involvement in research, a rich and diverse learning environment, and robust opportunities to experience leadership.